-May 5 is the National Day for Awareness of Missing & Murdered Indigenous Women and Girls (MMIWG), also known as “Red Dress Day”, coined by Métis artist Jamie Black as “an aesthetic response to this critical national issue”.
-Canadian history has contributed to the ongoing violence of Indigenous women and girls in Canada.
+May 5 is the National Day for Awareness of Missing & Murdered Indigenous Women, Girls, Two-Spirit, and Gender-Diverse People (MMIWG2S+), also known as “Red Dress Day”, coined by Métis artist Jamie Black as “an aesthetic response to this critical national issue.”

 Indigenous women are four times more likely than non-Indigenous women to be victims of violence.